Ssimoes48/Cocktail-Creator/README.md

 We created several visualizations for our Cocktail Creator website.
 On our home page, we have a dropdown menu (d3) of our cocktail names which calls the cocktail recipe and how to make the drink.
 Next to the recipe, there is a stacked bar chart visualization (plotly) that shows the ingredients and their measurements and proportions in the cocktail.
 Both visualizations are called when you selected from the dropdown.

-The dropdown also uses a new Javascript library called [Vanilla Autocomplete JS](https://github.com/TarekRaafat/autoComplete.js) which allows the drop down to start to auto complete as you begin to type.
+The dropdown also uses a new Javascript library called [Vanilla autoComplete JS](https://github.com/TarekRaafat/autoComplete.js)  which allows the drop down to start to auto complete as you begin to type.

 ![barchart](static/Images/recipe_bar.png)